Joe Roddy

 Joe Roddy (born 10 October 2004) is an Australian professional rugby league footballer who plays as a forward for the Canberra Raiders in the National Rugby League (NRL).

 Background

 Roddy grew up in Tumut, where he played his junior football for the Tumut Blues.
 In 2023, he signed with the Canberra Raiders.
 He played for the Raiders SG Ball and Jersey Flegg teams before debuting for their NSW Cup team late in 2023.
 Roddy re-signed with the Raiders until the end of 2026.

 Career

 In Round 27 of the 2025 NRL season, Roddy made his debut for the Raiders against the Dolphins at Kayo Stadium in Redcliffe.
 He came off the bench, scoring a double in a 62-24 loss.

+On 25 June 2026, the Raiders announced that Roddy had re-signed with the club until the end of 2030.